 Court tells Trump: 'Calling vote unfair doesn't make it so'

-WASHINGTON, United States (AFP) — A federal appeals court on Friday flatly dismissed US President Donald Trump's claim that the election was unfair and refused to freeze Joe Biden's win in the key state of Pennsylvania.
+WASHINGTON, DC, United States (AFP) — A federal appeals court yesterday flatly dismissed President Donald Trump's claim that the election was unfair and refused to freeze Joe Biden's win in the key state of Pennsylvania.

 In a scathing review of the Trump campaign's arguments that the president was cheated in his November 3 re-election bid, three appeals court judges unanimously said that allegations of unfairness were not supported by evidence.